 More to do in Georgia

 There is plenty to see and do in Georgia.
-You can go to the third largest city Kutaisi and to the capital Tbilisi.
-If you are interested in history, we recommend the cave town of Uplistsikhe and the religious city Mtscheta.
+You can travel to the third largest city Kutaisi and to the capital Tbilisi.
+If you are interested in history, we can recommend the cave town of Uplistsikhe and the religious city Mtscheta.
 For nature experiences you don't want to miss Kazbegi, for spas we can recommend Bordzjomi and for wine experiences you will of course want to go to wine region Kakhetia.

 Even more to see and do in Batumi?